×

 If you are thinking about moving to Girona, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Girona can vary depending on the type of property and its location.
 Generally, the price of an apartment in the city center ranges from €1,500 to €2,500 per square meter, while in the outskirts, it can be around €1,000 to €1,800 per square meter.
-Renting a one-bedroom apartment in the city center may cost around €500 to €700 per month, while a similar apartment outside the city center can be rented for approximately €400 to €600 per month," remarked one expat who made the move to Girona.
+Renting a one-bedroom apartment in the city center may cost around €500 to €700 per month, while a similar apartment outside the city center can be rented for approximately €400 to €600 per month," explained one expat living in Girona, Spain.

 How do I meet people in Girona?